Solar Panel Cost Guide in Tyrone, GA (2025 Update)

 What is the average cost of installing solar panels in Tyrone?

-This is a difficult question to answer precisely, because the cost depends on many factors.
+This is a tough question to answer precisely, because the cost depends on a few different factors.
 Broadly speaking, it costs about $18,700 for a 5-kW system and $37,400 for a 10-kW system after the ITC is applied.
-You can expect to pay more if you want extra solar equipment or higher quality panels, or if you have higher-than-average energy usage.
-On the other hand, you can spend less if you want a smaller solar panel system or cheaper solar panels.
+It will cost more if you want extra solar equipment or higher quality panels, or if you have above-average energy needs.
+Conversely, you can spend less if you go with a smaller solar panel system or cheaper solar panels.

 Should I lease or buy solar panels in Tyrone?